Why doesn’t basic insurance cover flood damage?

 Basic car insurance plans, such as collision and liability, only cover incidents that involve your car hitting either another car or an inanimate object.
-Liability only covers the other driver when you are at fault, while collision covers both drivers.
-For the most part, these types of coverage do not carry flood insurance, so if your car suffers any water damage, you are not covered by these basic insurance plans.
+Liability coverage only covers the other driver when you are at fault, while collision insurance covers both drivers.
+For the most part, these types of coverage do not carry flood insurance, so if your car suffers any water damage, the cost of repairs will not be covered by these basic insurance plans.

 Comprehensive coverage can provide flood insurance for your car, as this type of insurance covers incidents that are out of your control, such as acts of nature, including water damage due to flooding.
 Areas prone to flooding tend to have more drivers who sign up for comprehensive coverage, as these events happen more often.
 Comprehensive coverage costs more than basic insurance plans, but it may be worth the extra money if you ever have to file a claim.

 Homeowners insurance is in place to give you peace of mind in case your home or belongings suffer damage or loss due to a catastrophic event…